ClementNerma/Rave/docs/books/hybrid.md

 }

 repeatedCall (
-  (lambda (name: string) : void { println!(name); }, "Jack "),
+  (lambda (name: string) : void { println!(name); }, 'Jack '),
   2
-); // Prints: "Jack Jack "
+); // Prints: 'Jack Jack '
 ```

 Here, `callback` is a reduced function that can be called without any arguments.
-When it's called, the program will transparently call the real callback, which takes one argument, and gives it the name we gave in the tuple ("Jack").
+When it's called, the program will transparently call the real callback, which takes one argument, and gives it the name we gave in the tuple ('Jack').

 Note that, because the callback hadn't a specific signature in the `repeatedCall`'s declaration, its arguments' type as well as its return type couldn't be guessed, so they must be provided - that's why we doesn't use ICT here.